 4. Swim at a city beach

 Australia has a huge coastline and an almost unbelievable number of beaches (10,685!).
 As well as visiting some of the stunning beaches found in some of the more remote locations, you should also take the time to visit a city beach.
 Sydney is a prime example of a city with some spectacular beaches to visit.
-There are the northern beaches (including Palm Beach, also known as Summer Bar from Home and Away) or the most well known such as Bondi or Manly.
+There are the northern beaches (including Palm Beach, also known as Summer Beach from Home and Away) or the most well known such as Bondi or Manly.

 5. Roam around Melbourne by tram